North Korea's secretive 'first family'

 However, Kenji Fujimoto, the pseudonym of a Japanese sushi chef who spent 13 years cooking for Kim Jong-il, has written that the leader considered his second son "no good because he is like a little girl".

-Kim Jong-un, the second son of Kim Jong-il and his late wife Ko Yong-hui, became leader of North Korea in December 2011.
+Kim Jong-un, the second son of Kim Jong-il and his late wife Ko Yong-hui, has been anointed "the great successor" by Pyongyang.

 Like his older brothers, he is thought to have been educated abroad.

 A Japanese sushi chef who worked for Kim Jong-il for 13 years up to 2001 said that he "resembled his father in every way, including his physical frame".

 Speculation that he was being groomed to succeed his father had been rife for years.

 But Kim Jong-un is an inexperienced, untested young man who has no political legitimacy other than his birth.
 He is inheriting a nation with nuclear weapons and a raft of difficult problems: almost no real economy, widespread hunger and tense relations with South Korea and the US.